 Beautiful Places To Visit

 The Twelve Pins or Twelve Bens

 Twelve Pins or Bens are the twelve mountains located in Connemara, Co.
 Galway.
 They are amazing and breathtaking landscapes with lakes and wildflowers growing everywhere.
 We had to stop more often than we could, just to enjoy the beauty of the nature around us.
 It was so windy and cool without the sunshine although it was in May.
 We had met many people walking on the streets because Connemara is a great destination for walkers.
 It is also a destination for poets, painters and photographers.
 Once, we had to stop for an hour for there were a lot of people following a funeral in going to a cemetery nearby.

 On our first day in our guest house, we drove to Connemara Heritage Center where we booked for our Connemara tractor tour in going up to one of the mountains.
 It was an amazing view of the mountain from where we could see theAtlantic ocean.
 Our tour guide was telling us that it was on that Atlantic ocean where loads of Irish people left their country by ship in going to America looking for a better life.
 There was a famine at that time.

 The Famine Village in Connemara

 Clifden is the capital of Connemara.
-It is a good starting point or a base to your walking tours to the Twelve Bens.
+It is a good starting point or a base for your walking tours to the Twelve Bens.
 It is surrounded by beautiful landscapes that you will really have the longing to stay longer than you want.
-There is a Connemara Pony Show and Pony market every year in August.
+There are a Connemara Pony Show and Pony market every year in August.
 Connemara Ponys are small Irish horseriding Ponys.

 © 2011 Thelma Alberts